mydictionary-project/mydictionary/README.md

 ***Vocabulary*** contains word, definitions, notes and other necessary information.

+Get further information from [here](https://github.com/zzc-tongji/vocabulary4mydictionary).

 #### 2.2.
 Service

 MYDICTIONARY can grasp pages from websites and extract information to build *vocabularies*.
 This process is called ***service***.
 By doing this, MYDICTIONARY enables us to get *vocabularies* which are not included in *collections* or *dictionaries*.

-Here are *services* which MYDICTIONARY provides now:
+MYDICTIONARY provides these *services* currently:

 - Bing Dictionary
 - iCIBA Collins